All Episodes

 Fox News has more viewers than any other cable news network.

-Then Bill Richardson followed suit, and then the the whole thing of blaming Roger Eel's joke about um what Ailes said, well, we've got the soundbite, I'll save it for you later.
+Then Bill Richardson followed suit, and then the whole thing of blaming Roger Ailes joke about what Ailes said, well, we've got the soundbite.

 And it was a joke aimed at President Bush that involved Barack Obama's name.

-Why why why why can't we capture this guy?
+Why can't we capture this guy?

 I mean, that's a joke aimed at the stupidity of Bush.

-What's happened now is the whole debate's been canceled.
+And what's happened now is the whole debate's been canceled.

 And they've been asking CNN and MSNBC if they want to pick it up and do the debate in August.

-So far, uh nobody has.
+So far, nobody has.

 I wish it did.

-Uh well, we can't get a fair shot.
+Well, we can't get a fair shot.

-Here they are, acting afraid of Fox News.
+Here they are acting afraid of Fox News.

 They're afraid to legitimize Fox News, but they want to legitimize Iran all over the place by having us talk to the Iranians.

-They want to legitimize Al Qaeda, they want to they don't want to legitimize all of our genuine real enemies by forcing negotiations, capitulations, and defeat.
+They don't want to legitimize all of our genuine real enemies by forcing negotiations, capitulations, and defeat.

-But they're not gonna legitimize Fox News.
+But they're not going to legitimize Fox News.

-Uh these people are Stalinists, folks.
+These people are Stalinists, folks.

 They will not tolerate.

-I'm checking my email over the weekend since this happened.
+A lot of it, I've been checking my email over the weekend since this happened.

-Snurdly in there ducking his head.
+Snirdly in there ducking his head.

-Well, we'll have details of all of these stories and many more things coming up, such as Halliburton.
+Yes, well, we'll have details of all of these stories and many more things coming up, such as Halliburton.

 Two of my favorite words, Halliburton and Dubai.